Awshae/Awshae/README.md

 ## 🎨 Beyond Engineering

-Beyond code and circuits, I thrive in the world of **graphic design & illustration**—where creativity meets logic!
+Beyond code and circuits, I thrive in the world of **graphic design & illustration**

 ---